 PFAS contamination levels for Spain & your location

-Spain has a larger PFAS footprint.
+Compared to Portugal, Spain has a larger PFAS footprint.
 Use the following interactive map to get an insight into the contamination levels for Spain and your location.
 Another great tool to determine whether you have PFAS-containing products and/or materials is the following link.

 Removing PFAS from your drinking water